 A Day in the Life of a SIMS Student

-Our Infant and Toddler (0-3 Diploma) course runs from Monday to Friday, with live-streamed classes 4:00pm to 7:00pm, and independent online learning taking place between class hours.
+Our current Infant and Toddler (0-3 Diploma) course runs from Monday to Friday, with live-streamed classes 4:00pm to 7:00pm, and independent online learning taking place between class hours.
 A typical class with SIMS includes lecture or presentation time with your trainer.
 Arizona students can arrange time to practice working with new material with fellow students in our practice classroom.
 Out of state students, we will work with a school local to you to arrange time to practice materials.
 You’ll be supported by our SIMS trainer and course assistants, as you work closely with fellow students to solidify your knowledge and understanding.